sbclter/sbclter-website-2019/bootstrap4-minimal/publications/software/index.md

 <div class="row">
 	<div class="col-md-8">
-		<p>Members of the SBC LTER community readily share their scriping expertise.
-Below are some of the scripts and packages our group has written, for a variety of scientific tasks: retriving data from national databases, taxon assignment to gene markers, and data pubication tools for small labs.
-These are generally available via the creator's GitHub site. </p>
+		<p>The SBC LTER community members are enthusiastic about sharing their scripting expertise.
+We have an array of scripts and packages developed within our group to facilitate various scientific tasks.
+These tasks include retrieving data from national databases, assigning taxon to gene markers, and creating data publication tools for research groups.
+Additionally, we compile student-written codes dedicated to specific articles and research interests.
+For an extensive list of our GitHub repositories, kindly refer to the <a href="https://github.com/orgs/sbclter/repositories?q=&type=all&language=&sort=name" target="_blank"> SBCLTER GitHub page</a>. </p>
 	</div>
 	<div class="col-md-4">
 		<img class="img-responsive w-75" src="/assets/img/software_icons.jpg">